Curriculum

 The programs offer a variety of learning experiences and materials which foster the children’s development in all areas, including fine and gross motor skills, social, cognitive and language.

-The Early Years Learning Framework guides Educators in developing quality programs for children.
+The Early Years Learning Framework V2.0 Guides Educators in developing quality programs for children.
 It describes early childhood principles and practice, and the outcomes required to enhance and support young children’s learning from birth to 5 years.

 Belonging Being and Becoming